 In 2019: I was accepted to a Master’s program at the University of Johannesburg.
 I could not attend due to a drastic blow in my health.

 In October 2019, I received a diagnosis that changed my life forever.
-I was diagnosed with Epithelioid hemangioma cancer, which is a very rare kind of cancer.
+I was diagnosed with Epithelioid haemangioma cancer, which is a very rare kind of cancer.
 It took us two and a half years to discover this because we do not have a proper health system in Gaza.

-- Due to lack of medical equipment in the Gaza Strip, I embarked on a gruelling bureaucratic journey in order to be referred to an East Jerusalem hospital.
+Due to lack of medical equipment in the Gaza Strip, I embarked on a gruelling bureaucratic journey in order to be referred to an East Jerusalem hospital.
 What should have been a journey of two hours from Gaza to Jerusalem ultimately took me 45 days, all the while the cancer was spreading throughout my body.
-This lengthy and terrible struggle to access medical care was due to Israeli rule and the draconic bureaucracy it imposes upon the residents of Gaza.
+This lengthy and terrible struggle to access medical care was due to Israeli rule and the draconian bureaucracy it imposes upon the residents of Gaza.

 In the end, I underwent three dangerous surgeries and surprisingly “came back to life”, as my doctors said.